BHObserver/hello-microverse/README.md

 ### Usage

-To run the project, execute the following command:
+To run the webpage, you will have to download the code and open index.html file on the web browser.

 <!--
 Example command: